zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ### Runtime dependencies on development/test gems

 If you're missing a gem when you deploy, check your Bundler groups.
-Heroku builds your app without the `development` or `test` groups, and if you app depends on a gem from one of these groups to run, you should move it out of the group.
+Heroku builds your app without the `development` or `test` groups, and if your app depends on a gem from one of these groups to run, you should move it out of the group.

 One common example is using the RSpec tasks in your `Rakefile`.
 If you see this in your Heroku deploy: